Microfungi: Diversity

 Within the United States, approximately 13,000 species of microfungi on plants or plant products are thought to exist.
-Specimens of microfungi are housed in the U.S. National Fungus Collections and other institutions that serve as reservoirs of information and documentation about the nation's natural heritage.
+Specimens of microfungi are housed in the U.S. National Fungus Collections and other institutions like herbaria and culture collections that serve as reservoirs of information and documentation about the nation's natural heritage.
 Based on the number of species reported in the literature and those represented in the collections; the number of microfungi known in the United States is estimated at 29,000 species.
-In areas of the world where fungi have been well studied, the ratio of vascular plants to fungi is about 6 to 1.
-This suggests that there may be as many as 120,000 species of fungi within the United States and 1.5 million worldwide.
+In certain areas of the temperate northern hemisphere where fungi have been well studied, the ratio of vascular plant to fungal species is about 6 to 1.
+This suggests that there may be as many as 120,000 species of fungi within the United States, surpassing the 29,000 U.S. species of microfungi estimated based on collection and literature data, and 1.5 million worldwide.
+However, as of 1991, the microfungi of the tropical United States had not been well studied.